Nancy Hoefs Memorial Award for Outstanding 1st-Year Teacher

 - A cover letter indicating the nominee’s name, email address, local mailing address, telephone number, and school.

 - Two letters of recommendation.
 At least one letter needs to be from a colleague (teacher, administrator, or other) at the school.

-Send nomination materials electronically, By May 15, to:
+Send nomination materials electronically, by June 1, to: